 What is the Ownership Structure of Perfect Money?

 There are no public records about the ownership structure of Perfect Money.
-It might not be unconnected with owners in Russia or somewhere else in eastern Europe.
+It may be connected with owners in Russia, the Czech Republic or somewhere else in eastern Europe.

-As of 2010, its EV SSL showed it had a company registration in the central American country of Panama.
+As of 2010, its EV SSL showed it had a company registration in the Central American country of Panama.
+There is no public evidence that this company is still active.

 What currencies does Perfect Money support?

-The online wallet supports funds deposits in United States Dollars (USD), European Euro (EUR) and Bitcoins (BTC).
+The online wallet supports funds deposits in United States Dollars (USD), European Euro (EUR), Gold (XAU) and Bitcoins (BTC).
+A user can add, receive, spend or maintain funds in any of the currencies.

 You can buy PM from any reputable PM exchanger in Nigeria.
 Dozens of them can be found from a Google Search.
 They would typically accept Naira via bank deposit/transfer to their business account, mobile money transfer, cash payment at their office while a few might accept card payments.